2021 Legal Professions Degree Guide

 |Master’s Degree||50-70 credits||1-3 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

-A doctor's degree (research / scholarship) is the most common level of education achieved by those in careers related to legal professions, with approximately 21.0% of workers getting one.
-Find out other typical degree levels for legal professions workers below.
+A doctor's degree is the most common level of education achieved by those in careers related to legal professions, with approximately 21.0% of workers getting one.
+See the the most common levels of education for legal professions workers below.